TimothyIndermuehle/indermuehleFamilyAlbum/README.md

 # indermuehleFamilyAlbum
-Family photo project for my nephew and nieces
+Family photo project for my nephew and nieces.
+This was the first static website I ever built.